Helping people make their homes more beautiful, organized and healthy by connecting them to a wealth of resources, ideas and community online.

 To connect people to the resources they need to improve their homes, while reducing their reliance on stuff.

-Maxwell also wrote two bestselling design books during this time, Apartment Therapy: The Eight-Step Home Cure (Bantam, 2006), and Apartment Therapy Presents: Real Homes, Real People, Hundreds of Design Solutions (Chronicle, 2008).
-In 2010, Clarkson Potter published his most successful book to date, New York Times best selling Apartment Therapy's Big Book of Small, Cool Spaces.
+Maxwell also wrote three bestselling design books during this time, Apartment Therapy: The Eight-Step Home Cure (Bantam, 2006), Apartment Therapy Presents: Real Homes, Real People, Hundreds of Design Solutions (Chronicle, 2008), and Apartment Therapy's Big Book of Small, Cool Spaces (Clarkson Potter, 2010).

 In early 2012, Apartment Therapy relaunched in order to better serve its readers.
-Because family, technology and green living are integral parts of modern life, these separate sites are now absorbed into a more comprehensive site that focuses on the two centers of life at home, living and food.
+Because family, technology and green living are integral parts of modern life, these sister sites are now absorbed into two comprehensive sites: Apartment Therapy and critically-acclaimed culinary website The Kitchn.
 Streamlined and easier to navigate, Apartment Therapy continues to offer its readers different ways to build their own "good life," based not just on style but on lifestyle.

-Maxwell received his B.A. from Oberlin College, an M.A. from Columbia University, and a M. Ed. from Antioch.
-He lives in New York's Greenwich Village with his daughter, Ursula.
+Maxwell received his B.A. from Oberlin College, an M.A. from Columbia University, and an M. Ed. from Antioch.
+He lives in Brooklyn’s Clinton Hill neighborhood with his daughter, Ursula.